dataminer-site/dataminer-site.github.io/docs/guides/python/ibis.md

 Limit[r0, n=5]
 ```

 Ibis returns results as a pandas DataFrame using `to_pandas`, but isn't using pandas to perform any of the computation.
-The query is executed by DuckDB.
+The query is executed by DataMiner.
 Only when `to_pandas` is called does Ibis then pull back the results and convert them into a DataFrame.

 ## Interactive Mode